FreeZ77R/Labyrinthe-Cpp/README.md

 output.
 For the GUI, you will use the Gtkmm library.
 The user will move through the maze using the 4 arrows on the computer keyboard.
 You will propose several mazes of variable sizes built automatically.
-The automatic generation of mazes will necessarily follow two algorithms: Fu- and Aldous-Broder, presented in the resources given below.
+The automatic generation of mazes will necessarily follow two algorithms: Fusion and Aldous-Broder, presented in the resources given below.
 The following resources will be helpful: